Tools

 sandbox workspace-write

-In auto mode, OpenClaw does not preserve legacy unsafe Codex overrides such as approvalPolicy: "never" or sandbox: "danger-full-access".
+auto mode forces this policy over any configured Codex sandbox/approval overrides, so it does not preserve legacy unsafe combinations such as approvalPolicy: "never" with sandbox: "danger-full-access". tools.exec.mode: "deny" and "allowlist" block Codex app-server local execution entirely.
 Use tools.exec.mode: "full" only when you intentionally want the no-approval posture.

 For app-server setup, auth order, and native Codex runtime details, see Codex harness.